ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 # Reference Use Cases {#referenceusecases}

 This section provides an overview of a number of distinct use cases that benefit from a standardized claim format.
-In addition to outlining the user, the specific message flow is identified from among the flows detailed in {{messageflows}}.
+In addition to outlining the user, the specific message flow is identified from among the flows detailed in [messageflows].

 ## Device Capabilities/Firmware Attestation {#netattest}